kap6006/CMPSC-463-Portfolio-Optimization-Project/README.md

 ### **Step 4: Run the Notebook in Google Colab**
 1. Once both the notebook and the CSV file are uploaded, you can run the notebook.
-2. Additional information and documentation on steps can be found in test boxes within the notebook.
-3. To run all cells in the notebook, click on 'Runtime' in the top menu and select 'Run all'.
+2. To run all cells in the notebook, click on 'Runtime' in the top menu and select 'Run all'.
-4. To run individual cells, click on the cell and press 'Shift + Enter' or click the play button on the left side of the cell.
+3. To run individual cells, click on the cell and press 'Shift + Enter' or click the play button on the left side of the cell.

 Remember to adjust any file paths in the notebook code to point to `'/content/master_data.csv'` for the CSV file if needed.